darkGrimoire/hoyolab-daily-bot/README.md

 2. Run program and click Yes when prompted.
 The program needs to be run as administrator to enable scheduling
 3. You can see what's the bot doing from `botlog.txt`.

+# Configuration File

+>I haven't release this yet because I'm waiting for [ver 0.12.1 in this library for chrome cookies bugfix](https://github.com/borisbabic/browser_cookie3).
+When the package has been updated, I'll release this immediately (along with MacOS supports maybe?).

+- **BROWSER**: You can target specific browser to be used for login.
+Please beware that this program doesn't support account chooser yet, so if you have multiple account you may use a browser you rarely use that only contains 1 account information.
+Currently supported browsers are: `firefox`, `chrome`, `chromium`, `opera`, and `edge`.
+The default is `all`. ⚠WARNING: Currently this have issues with `chrome` cookies so please use another browser. ⚠
+- **SERVER_UTC**: Server UTC in each server is different.
+You can check your UTC in [Your Hoyolab Daily Check-in page.](https://webstatic-sea.mihoyo.com/ys/event/signin-sea/index.html?act_id=e202102251931481&lang=en-us) The default for Asia server is +8 UTC.
+- **DELAY_MINUTE**: Sometimes, your PC is some minutes earlier than the server time.
+If you're experiencing reward already claimed whenever the bot started, please add some delay.
+- **ACT_ID** and **DOMAIN_NAME** doesn't need changing.
+It's only there for futureproof reasons.

 # How to update 📈
 Just overwrite the executable file haha